carrot cake thumbprint cookies

 - 3/4 cup pecans, finely chopped

-- 1/4 cup powdered sugar
+- 2 cups powdered sugar

-- 2 ounces goat cheese or cream cheese, room temperature
+- 6 tablespoons cream cheese, room temperature

 Instructions

 - Heat oven to 350 degrees F. In large bowl, whisk melted butter, sugars and egg yolk.
 In separate medium bowl, whisk flour, cinnamon, ginger and salt.
 Stir flour mixture into butter mixture to combine.
-Stir in oats, carrots and raisins just until dough forms.
+Stir in oats, carrots, pecans and raisins just until dough forms.
 Cover and refrigerate 30 minutes.

 These look absolutely amazing!
-I’m loving the goat cheese in the frosting! 🙂
+I’m loving the goat cheese in the frosting! ๐

 These look so great!

-These will totally win me some brownie points with my hubby – he is such a sucker for carrot cake.
-Thanks! 😉
+These will totally win me some brownie points with my hubby โ he is such a sucker for carrot cake.
+Thanks! ๐

 I love Martha too and always seem to draw inspiration from her magazine.
 Goat cheese in the frosting??
 SOLD!!!